Northeast Florida Section

 The local community’s support of ASHE is evident through the Section’s Sponsorship Opportunity Program.
 Without the generosity of local corporations, many Section activities would not be possible.
 The Section’s Annual Corporate Sponsors are recognized through the local website and a projector at each luncheon.
 In the past the First Coast Interchange (the Section’s quarterly newsletter) was also a vehicle for recognition.

 Programs are the heart of our Section.
 The Programs Committee meets monthly to provide the Section with educational and informative programs throughout the entire year.
 They include field trips, socials, and technical programs which allow attendees to earn PDHs.
 Over the past years, our luncheon programs have featured excellent presenters, including: James Bennett of the FDOT, Bob Burleson – President of the Florida Transportation Builders Assoc. and a City of Jacksonville (COJ) Mayoral forum.
 Most popular is our annual Work Program luncheon featuring speakers from FDOT, COJ and nearby counties.
 We have had upwards of 200 attendees at this event.
-These events have provided excellent revenue streams for our chapter, allowing us to provide many more exciting opportunities for our membership.
+These events have provided excellent revenue streams for our section, allowing us to provide many more exciting opportunities for our membership.

 We have also featured excellent technical programs including: